ysndr/MSc-Thesis/chapter/methodology.md

   ~ Its responsibility is to combine context information stored in the `Linearizer` and concrete information about a node to extend the `Linearization` by appropriate items.

 `Linearizer::retype_ident`
-  ~ is used to update the type information for a current identifier.
+  ~ is used to update the type information of an identifier.
   ~ The reason this method exists is that not all variable definitions have a corresponding AST node but may be part of another node.
     This is especially apparent with records where the field names part of the record node and as such are linearized with the record but have to be assigned there actual type separately.